argonium/drinky/README.md

 # drinky
 Drinky is a standalone Java GUI application (using Swing) that allows a user to search a collection of mixed drinks.
 The data consists of a set of drink names with the ingredients, instructions and other related information for each drink.
-Drinky is available for free (the link is at the bottom of this page), and offers a number of options for searching:
+Drinky offers a number of options for searching:

 * Wildcard searches (using '\*' and '%')
 * Soundex (words that sound similar)